 There are many benefits to owning a home gym.
 Let’s go over a handful of them.

-- Equipment Quality – Most gyms have middle of the range equipment, but with a home gym, you can choose exactly what you want to spend your money on, and where you want to save.
+2. Equipment Quality – Most gyms have middle-of-the-range equipment, but with a home gym, you can choose exactly what you want to spend your money on and where you want to save.

-- No More Excuses – You can’t blame the weather, the traffic, or your schedule, because there’s always time to fit in a quick workout at home.
-Get fit just got a whole lot easier!
+3. No More Excuses – You can’t blame the weather, the traffic, or the schedule because there’s always time to fit in a quick workout at home.
+Getting fit just got a whole lot easier!

-- Privacy – For a lot of us, going to the gym can be a stressful experience because it feels like everyone is watching and judging.
+4. Privacy – For many of us, going to the gym can be a stressful experience because it feels like everyone is watching and judging.
 As many as 65% of women in the US avoid going to the gym because they’re worried about being judged.
 Wear any clothes you prefer.

-- Control – Now there’s no need to worry about the gym being too busy, or too noisy, or dirty.
-You can set up your home gym, and you can choose how to train.
-Grunt all you want!
+5. Control – There’s no need to worry about the gym being too busy, noisy, or dirty.
+You can set up your home gym and choose how to train.
+Grunt, all you want!

-- Time – An average workout takes about 45 minutes to an hour.
+6. Time – An average workout takes about 45 minutes to an hour.
 That’s the time that you spend actually exercising.
-But if you’re going to the gym, you’ll need to add in travel time, time to change and prepare, and any time that you spend waiting for machines during busy times.
+But if you’re going to the gym, you’ll need to add travel time, time to change and prepare, and any time you spend waiting for machines during busy times.

 How Do You Choose the Right Home Gym?

-With so many different home gyms to choose from, and with each of them offering a unique set of features, it can be challenging to narrow down your options.
-The best choice will depend on the exercises and muscle groups that you want to target, and from there, you’ll need to narrow down the options that fit into your budget.
+With so many different home gyms to choose from, each offering a unique set of features, it can be challenging to narrow down your options.
+The best choice will depend on the exercises and muscle groups you want to target, and from there, you’ll need to narrow down the options that fit your budget.

-We’ve chosen the best home gyms on the market across a range of price points and design features.
+We’ve chosen the best home gyms across various price points and design features.

 Our top picks are based on the quality of the design, the number of exercises that can be performed using the gym equipment, the brand name, reviews, and online availability.

-Our goal is to provide a comprehensive buying guide that makes the decision easier for you.
+Our goal is to provide a comprehensive buying guide that makes your decision easier.
 In addition to the home gyms that we’ve reviewed here, there are several others that we’ve looked at, but they couldn’t match our best picks against features and benefits.

-These home gyms will allow you to improve your physical and mental health from the comfort of your own home.
-They all offer a full-body workout that gives you the flexibility to set up your exercise routine to fit in with your life and fitness goals.
+These home gyms will allow you to improve your physical and mental health from home comfort.
+They all offer a full-body workout that lets you set up your exercise routine to fit in with your life and fitness goals.

-The buying guide breaks down the different options, looking at the pros and cons as well as the most important features to give you a good overview of the top options at various price points.
+The buying guide breaks down the different options, looking at the pros and cons and the most important features to give you a good overview of the top options at various price points.
 Let’s get started!

 This fitness machine is built using Bowflex’s patented SpiraFlex® Technology.
-The unique resistance plates were designed for NASA to work independent of gravity and without inertia.
-Sounds fancy — but, what does it mean?
+The unique resistance plates were designed for NASA to work independently of gravity and without inertia.
+Sounds fancy — but what does it mean?

 In simple terms, the resistance on this machine is consistent throughout the entire range of motion.

-There are independently moving arms that can be placed into 10 positions and 170 degree of adjustments.
-With over 100 exercises and up to 600 lbs. of resistance, this home gym machine will give you plenty of workout options and variations.
+There are independently moving arms that can be placed into 10 positions and 170 degrees of adjustment.
+With over 100 exercises and up to 600 lbs. of resistance, this home gym machine will offer plenty of workout options and variations.

 This home gym is, without a doubt, our top pick!